ScaledMarkets/dabl/langref/task_decl.md

 If the input_set or output_set defines a name for the inputs or outputs, respectively, the name is scoped to the enclosing task.

+An input_set or output_set may be the same as the task's name.
+However, if that is the case, then to reference the task namefrom within itself, one would have to fully qualify the task name with the namespace.
+For example, if a namespace is called `abcnamespace`, and it contains a task called `somestuff`, and that task contains an input_set called `somestuff`, then to refer to the task, one would have to use the syntax `abcnamespace.somestuff`.
+A simple reference to `somestuff` from within the task would reference the input_set.

 ## Example

 ```